by WEX Fleet

-More and more government agency fleet managers are being asked to lead the way in reducing carbon emissions by finding alternatives to traditional fossil fuels.
-For some government agencies, this may mean transitioning to fully electric fleet vehicles.
+More and more fleet managers in the public sector are being asked reduce carbon emissions by finding alternatives to traditional fossil fuels.
+For some government entities, this may mean transitioning to fully electric fleet vehicles.
 Even law enforcement fleets, where speed and acceleration are key requirements, are replacing their traditional gasoline-powered cruisers with new hybrid cruisers — and these hybrids are even outperforming traditional gasoline-powered cruisers in critical areas like acceleration and breaking.

-However, for those government agencies that rely on diesel engines for their superior torque and fuel economy over gasoline engines, there is not really a comparable solution.
-Current limitations with electric trucks such as range and recharging make fully transitioning away from diesel engines unfeasible.
+However, for entities that rely on diesel engines for their superior torque and fuel economy over gasoline engines, there is not really a comparable solution.
+Current limitations with electric trucks like range and recharging make fully transitioning away from diesel engines unfeasible.
 That’s where alternatives to fossil fuels are making a real impact.
 Renewable diesel (RD) is the newest alternative to conventional (fossil) diesel.
 But what exactly is renewable diesel, and how is it a better choice than regular diesel or even biodiesel?
-In this blog, we will discuss renewable diesel and its pros and cons to help fleet managers make a better-informed decision.
+In this blog, we discuss renewable diesel and its pros and cons to help fleet managers make a better-informed decision.

 What is Renewable Diesel?

-- It’s easy.
-RD is considered a drop-in replacement for conventional diesel and biodiesel, because it is processed similarly and is chemically identical to conventional diesel.
+It’s easy.
+RD is considered a drop-in replacement for conventional diesel and biodiesel, because it’s processed similarly and chemically identical to conventional diesel.
 This means RD may be produced in regular diesel facilities, used in regular diesel engines, and transported and dispensed in the same regular diesel network.
-Therefore, a government agency can basically convert an entire fleet overnight.
+Therefore, an entire fleet can basically be converted overnight.

-- It’s controversial.
-Some of the current feedstocks that are used to make RD create environmental concerns.
+It’s controversial.
+Some of the current feedstocks used to make RD create environmental concerns.
 In cases where palm oil feedstock is used to make RD, it has led to various land concerns including deforestation and destruction of natural habitats in order to make room for palm crops.

 The Bottom Line